There are generally two types of timeshares that can be purchased by a taxpayer:

 As with any §1031 exchange, the taxpayer should be able to substantiate that the primary intent for holding the property was either for investment or business purposes.

 There’s a simple tactic we often suggest to those that are seeking options that do not qualify for a 1031 exchange such as a timeshare, cabin or vacation home, RV, or even a boat or car payoff.
 In cases like this, we suggest that the exchangor utilize all sale proceeds (as opposed to forgoing the exchange and using after-tax money) to invest in a property that generates a passive monthly income.
 Using this method, the investor can earn a monthly income which can, in turn, be used for monthly payments on the cabin or car payment.
-The primary benefits to this method is the preservation of capital as well as increased after-tax income due to depreciation.
+The primary benefits of this method are the preservation of capital as well as increased after-tax income due to depreciation.